Most Common Areas for Indoor Mold Growth In New Jersey Homes & Businesses

 2. Basement Mold Growth

 Basements are notoriously damp and have poor air circulation, not to mention they present a high risk of water seepage through your foundation walls.
+Consistent moisture issues have put basements right up there with attics as some of the most common areas for indoor mold growth.
 Without effective moisture control, you could be at risk of basement mold growth in your NJ home.
 Once mold takes hold in your basement, it can spread quickly due to conducive conditions.

 - Poor air circulation- Most New Jersey basement have very minimal air exchange.
 Because of this NJ basement are often especially susceptible to moisture buildup over time if a homeowner is not careful and do not address water presence immediately.